Core Concepts

 Session Tracking

 Every interaction with your MCP server happens within a session.
-MCPcat automatically:
+MCPcat automatically:- Creates unique session IDs when a client connects

 - Tracks session duration and activity patterns